awsdocs/aws-transfer-user-guide/doc_source/monitoring.md

 ## Using CloudWatch metrics for Transfer Family<a name="metrics"></a>

 **Note**
  You can also get metrics for Transfer Family from within the Transfer Family console itself\.
-For details, see [ Monitoring server usage in the console ](monitor-usage-transfer-console.md)
+For details, see [ Monitoring usage in the console ](monitor-usage-transfer-console.md)

 You can get information about your server using CloudWatch metrics\.
 A *metric* represents a time\-ordered set of data points that are published to CloudWatch\.
 When using metrics, you must specify the Transfer Family namespace, metric name, and [dimension](#cw-dimensions)\.
 For more information about metrics, see [Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Metric) in the *Amazon CloudWatch User Guide*\.